 Now that you know what improvements must be made, how will you accomplish them?

 Crafting the perfect pipeline

 Step 1.
 The first thing you’ll need to do is identify your Future Ideal Client.
 Remember, you don’t want suspects or prospects, only Future Ideal Clients.
-This is the kind of client people often refer to as “our guy” (or “gal,” as the case may be); it’s whom you’re going after.
+This is the kind of client people often refer to as “our person”; it’s whom you’re going after.